-Recently we have very quickly moved from an employer-lead market to a candidate-lead market.
+We are now firmly placed in a candidate-lead market.
 This means that if employers are going to be competitive in their space and hire the best talent to their businesses, then considering and offering flexible working opportunities will help them stand out as an employer of choice and attract better quality applicants to their company.

-From the 30th June 2014, all employees have the right to request flexible working and all employers must deal with requests in a reasonable manner.
+As of the 30th June 2014, all employees now have the right to request flexible working and all employers must deal with requests in a reasonable manner.
 Flexible working is a way of working that suits the employees needs such as flexible start and finish times or the ability to work from home.
 ACAS has produced a number of guides to help employers not only operate within the law but to ensure good practice too.
 You can access these here.

 Why should you promote flexible working?

 By offering flexible working and promoting this as part of your culture, brand and recruitment initiatives will reap benefits in attracting a wider pool of talent as you offer the work-life balance and work on terms that suit your employees.
 It will also have an impact on your productivity levels too as you will find that your employees are more motivated and engaged with your business.
-According to the CIPD nearly half of employees take work phone calls or respond to work emails outside their core hours of work and most employees say it is their choice.
+According to the CIPD nearly half of the employees take work phone calls or respond to work emails outside their core hours of work and most employees say it is their choice.
 By becoming more flexible and working with your employees on a give-and-take basis, it will offer your business the chance to adapt more quickly to change and meet customer demands.

 Flexible working could be hours, contracts, place of work, job sharing, hot desking, temporary workers, shift workers or compressed working weeks.
 There are lots of ways you can embrace a flexible working culture, but be careful that you don’t just change the start and finish times or the number of hours worked as this approach can create more issues for your business.
 All you are doing is creating new fixed working patterns which might require further negotiations with the employee at a later date and may result in negativity and a sense of unfairness throughout the team.

 Flexible working does not only have potential negative connotations for the employer, but the employee may also feel nervous and unsure about changes in working the usual way.
-Perhaps those with high overtime earnings will feel they are reducing their take home pay if they switch to annual salaries, working from home may make people feel isolated or they may feel guilty about the impact of their new working hours on their colleagues.
+Perhaps those with high overtime earnings will feel they are reducing their take-home pay if they switch to annual salaries, working from home may make people feel isolated or they may feel guilty about the impact of their new working hours on their colleagues.

 Remember, flexible working must benefit everyone; the employee, the company and the team.